Automate Auto Repair Scheduling: Appointments, Bays & Follow-Up

 Your phone rings all day with customers asking one question: is my car ready yet?
 Automate repair status updates so customers get texts as their vehicle moves through each stage, and send mileage-based maintenance reminders that bring them back for oil changes and tire rotations.

 Scheduling automation for auto repair shops in 2026 eliminates repetitive tasks like reminders, rebooking, and follow-ups.
 SchedulingKit automates the workflows that keep auto repair shops businesses running efficiently.
 See scheduling software by industry.
-View all automation solutions →
+View all Automation→

 What Auto Repair Shops Are Still Doing Manually